 Dick Ponzi’s Role in the Wine Industry

-Dick Ponzi is yet another testimony that Willamette Valley in Oregon is a force to reckon with in the wine world.
-It is jaw-dropping to think that an area known for growing nuts will turn out to be one of the best grape-growing and winemaking regions in the world.
-Oregon is home to some of the world’s renowned and household names that have positioned the wine industry in Oregon as stiff competition to Napa wines and their French counterparts.
+Dick Ponzi is yet another testimony that Willamette Valley in Oregon is a force to reckon with in the modern wine world.
+It’s jaw-dropping to think that an area known for growing nuts would turn out to be one of the world’s best regions for grape-growing and winemaking.
+Oregon is home to some of the world’s most famous wineries and had become stiff competition to other famous regions like Napa Valley.

 Besides David Lett and Dick Erath, another prominent figure is Dick Ponzi.
-He was born to an Italian family who settled in Michigan from far away, Campotosto.
-He was born in March 1934 in Newcastle, Pennsylvania, and was the last born of three children.
+He was born to an Italian family who settled in Michigan.
+He was born in March 1934 in Newcastle, Pennsylvania, and was the youngest of three children.

 Dick Ponzi’s Early Life